Ad Exchange policies and enforcement

 Clients with a material violation can be re-admitted faster than normal policy by addressing the issue and having the solution verified by a mutually agreed upon third-party auditor (paid for by client).

-Customers will receive notification via their Technical Account Manager with Sales Account Manager support.
+Customers will receive notification via their account team.
 Notification is initially verbal, and we will send you a follow-up email.

 There may be a delay between a violation being detected and when it can be communicated to a given client.
 For a third violation, the 10 business day period to address a violation will start on the day of communication.